Originally published February 16, 2017; updated March 6, 2019.

 Do: Stay more than one day

-This is something I wish I would have done in retrospect.
-Lake Como seemed like a great little day trip from Milan, but as we were on the train back to the city that night we realized that we hadn’t had nearly enough time to experience all that the region has to offer.
+In retrospect, I wish I hadn’t.
+Yes, Lake Como seemed like a great little day trip from Milan, but as we were on the train back to the city that night we realized that we hadn’t had nearly enough time to experience nearly enough of what we wanted to see.
 The regular ferry can take up to two hours to reach some points of the lake like Bellagio and Varenna, so visiting those two towns alone can eat up a good chunk of your day.
 If possible, take several days to really explore the region and its towns.

 Have you been to Lake Como or anywhere else in Italy?
 What do you wish you would have known before your trip?